 Brookings, SD 57006

-Please use north door
+Please use north entrance doors and turn left

 General Information for Auditions: